jiyangbai/TaGSim/README.md

 # TaGSim

-An implementation of the "TaGSim: Type-aware Graph Similarity Learning and Computation.
+An implementation of the "TaGSim: Type-aware Graph Similarity Learning and Computation".